animatlabs/animatlabs.github.io/_drafts/PUBLISHING-SCHEDULE.md

 **65+ drafts | Weekly on Mondays | Feb 2026 - May 2027**

 > **Local-First Approach:** All posts can be developed and tested locally with Docker.
 No Azure, AWS, or cloud subscriptions required.
-See `docker-compose.azure-local.yml` for the complete local development stack.
+Each playground project includes its own `docker-compose.yml` for any required infrastructure.

-> **Content Strategy:** Every post has a unique angle -- opinionated take, real benchmarks, library discovery, problem-solving narrative, or fun/visual content.
+> **Content Strategy:** Every post has a unique angle (opinionated take, real benchmarks, library discovery, problem-solving narrative, or fun/visual content).
 No generic docs rewrites.
 Posts are organized in content chains where each post drives traffic to related posts.

 ---